Huckleberry Muffins made with wild huckleberries! These delicious muffins can be made with fresh or frozen huckleberries.

 - Use an ice cream scoop to get evenly sized muffins.

-- Allow muffins to cool 5-10 minutes in pan before removing from muffin tin.
+- Allow muffins to cool for a few minutes in the pan before removing them from the muffin tin.

 - Continue cooling muffins on a baking rack.